foretagsplatsen/widgetjs/README.md

 ```

 ### Credits
-Thanks a ton to @NicolasPetton for HtmlCanvas and tricking us into developing and using Widget.JS at Företagsplatsen
+Thanks a ton to @NicolasPetton for HtmlCanvas and tricking us into developing and using Widget-JS at Företagsplatsen

 ### License
-Widget.JS is under the MIT-license, see file LICENSE
+Widget-JS is under the MIT-license, see file LICENSE